snavarropino/dbEnumerator/README.md

 ## Backlog

 Several improvents are going to be added to dbEnumerator in order to simplify usage and include advanced features.
-PLease look here (TODO: backlog)
+Please look here (TODO: backlog)

 ## Build status